Marine Resource Management Program

 Welcome!
 Thanks for your interest in the MRM Program.
-We’ll be celebrating our 50th Anniversary in 2024!
 We hope you’ll find what you need here.
-If you have further questions, please contact MRM Director, Karen McLeod, karen.mcleod@oregonstate.edu
+If you have further questions, please contact MRM Director, Karen McLeod, karen.mcleod@oregonstate.edu.

 One strength of MRM is our fabulous network of alumni!
 John Harms (MRM ‘99, Research Fish Biologist, NOAA) shows MRM students what prep for the U.S. West Coast Groundfish Bottom Trawl Survey looks like on a recent field trip to Newport.